CumulusNetworks/docs/content/cumulus-netq-415/More-Documents/NetQ-CLI-Reference-Manual/modify.md

 ## netq modify otlp endpoint
 <!-- vale on -->

-Use this command to change the OTel endpoint of your time series database (TSDB).
+Use this command to change the OTel endpoint of your time-series database (TSDB).

 ### Syntax